QuantEcon/lecture-source-py/source/rst/parallelization.rst

 Large textbooks have been written on different approaches to parallelization but we will keep a tight focus on what's most useful to us.

-We will briefly review the two main kinds of parallelization in common use in scientific computing and discuss their pros and cons.
+We will briefly review the two main kinds of parallelization commonly used in scientific computing and discuss their pros and cons.